kyleoneill/pat/homelab_backend/design/hl-2-messaging.md

 struct Message {
   id: String,
-  channel_id: String, // id of the channel the message was sent to
+  channel_id: String, // ID of the channel the message was sent to
-  author: ReturnUser,
+  author: String, // ID of the message author
   timestamp: i64,
   edited_timestamp: i64,
   contents: String,